zeph-yr/AccessAbility/README.md

 # AccessAbility
-Not all of us can play with two hands or arms, but that shouldn't stop any of us from being able to enjoy the game!
+**Not all of us can play with two hands or arms, but that shouldn't stop any of us from being able to enjoy the game!**

+**A true one-hand mod.
+Play any map.
+With only the blocks of your color-choice.
+In its original form.**

-This mod allows you to play the original map with the block-color of your choice turned off.
+This mod allows you to play the original map with the Red / Blue blocks (or both) turned off.
 Works for both Left and Right Hand modes, Multiplayer and OST / DLC.

 ## How Is This Different From Alternative Play?